 For all HSs, the largest differences in SSB were associated with differences in the TRP rather than the threshold or LRP.
 HCRs with higher target fishing intensity (e.g. HCRs 13 and 15 with TRP F30) resulted in lower SSB (Fig. 11).
 This pattern was consistent across harvest strategies and control types (Fig. 11).
 In terms of SSB, the performance of HS1 and HS3 was comparable (Fig. 11).
 For both HS1 and HS3, TAE-based rules maintained a higher SSB than TAC-based ones for TRPs of F50 and F40 (Fig. 11).
 This may have been associated to the ability of TAE-based rules to respond to random changes in biomass between assessment periods.
 TAE rules also showed less variability in SSB (Fig. 11).
-The TAE rules based on effort levels from 2002-2004 (HCRs 16, 17, and 18) showed an intermediate performance of HCRs 16, 17 and 18 varied across uncertainty scenarios, with poorer performance in the low productivity scenarios (e.g. scenario 6) because maintaining constant effort levels from 2002-2004 in low productivity scenario implied a high fishing intensity (Fig. 12).
+The TAE rules based on effort levels from 2002-2004 (HCRs 16, 17, and 18) showed an intermediate performance between TRP F40 and TRP F30 and similar to HS2 (Fig. 11).
+Unlike other HCRs, the performance of HCRs 16, 17 and 18 varied across uncertainty scenarios, with poorer performance in the low productivity scenarios (e.g. scenario 6) because maintaining constant effort levels from 2002-2004 in low productivity scenario implied a high fishing intensity (Fig. 12).